This is our review of the Plaza Premium lounge at London Heathrow Airport’s Terminal 2.

 You can also get drinks at the bar, although when I asked for anything bubbly they asked how I got lounge entry.
 When I said it was via my Amex Platinum card, they told me that only a few spirits, beer and wine were available!
 It didn’t feel right to drink a G&T or glass of wine at 7am so I left it ……

-Despite the pandemic Plaza Premium in Heathrow Terminal 2 continues to offer a relaxing lounge away from the rest of the terminal (and the mask-wearing required everywhere!)
+Despite the pandemic Plaza Premium in Heathrow Terminal 2 continues to offer a relaxing lounge away from the rest of the terminal.

 Whilst the food offering could be improved slightly, I’m not sure whether this is simply a reduced offering to reduce contact.
 It’s a shame that I couldn’t get free champagne or prosecco.
 In hindsight, I should have just walked out the lounge and re-entered using my Priority Pass insead of my Amex Platinum card – although that assumes that Priority Pass cardholders get better treatment.